thedarkwriter/courseware-lms-content/courses/published/get_hiera_2.md

 </pre>

 To test out other app_tiers, try using the hiera command line tool.
 The `hiera` comand line tool lets you specify the values for facts to test out results.
+This tool doesn't have any facts by default, so we also need to specify environment.

 To see what the value would be for dev use this command:
 <pre>
-hiera dns_server app_tier=dev
+hiera dns_server ::app_tier=dev environment=production
 </pre>